-- d.
-Modify any of the remaining default settings as appropriate. - 8.
+- b.
+Repeat for each additional MAC address. - 8.
 Save the configuration and apply the change:

 '''

 (config network interface my_lan)> save

 Configuration saved.

 >

 '''

 Depending on your device configuration, you may be presented with an Access selection menu.
 Type quit to disconnect from the device.